sttz/trimmer/README.md

 * Visually edit options in the editor and the player
 * Conditionally compile only the features that you need
 * Automate building and post-process your scenes during build
-* Create and build profiles with different setttings and features
+* Create and build profiles with different settings and features

 ### [Full Documentation](https://sttz.ch/trimmer/)